ilyub/BACKUP-2022-09-06-typescript-facades/docs/interfaces/datetime.DateTime.md

 ▸ `Readonly` **toTime**(): `number`

-Returns date/time as a number of milliseconds.
+Returns date as a number of milliseconds.

 #### Returns